 2. Discuss the Importance of SSL Certificates

 SSL certificates, or Secure Socket Layer certificates, are security protocols that encrypt a website’s connection using a public key infrastructure.
 SSL prevents cybercriminals from intercepting data sent between your website’s server and the user’s browser.
-Otherwise, your employees may be exposed to malicious websites, resulting in their systems being compromised and their data stolen.
+Otherwise, your employees may be exposed to malicious websites, resulting in their systems being compromised and their data being stolen.

 3. Don’t Allow Employees to Store Unnecessary Sensitive Data